Learn More About Our Products

 3. Other Than Antibiotics, Are There Any Other Treatment Methods?

 It’s important to ensure that your cattle continue to eat and drink; this is key to helping them fight off disease.
 Making sure calves devel0p strong immune systems from the beginning and reducing their exposure to stressful conditions can also improve their chances of fending off BRDC.

 How to Prevent Bovine Respiratory Disease Complex

 Our number one prevention protocol tip is to pay close attention to your cow’s behavior.
 If you notice one or more of the symptoms mentioned above, and you act fast, you may be able to avoid the total onset of BRDC.
 You can also decrease the likelihood of your herd feeling stressed by providing well-ventilated housing, spacious holding pens and clean living conditions.

 How Our Products Can Help

-CattlActive® is useful for producers, practitioners and your cattle.
+CattlActive® is useful for practitioners, producers and growers.
 If you have any questions, contact us today!